raysan5/raylib-game-template/CONVENTIONS.md

 Functions params | lowerCase | `width`, `height` Ternary Operator | (condition)? result1 : result2 | `printf("Value is 0: %s", (value == 0)? "yes" : "no");`

-Other conventions to follow:
+Other conventions:
- - **ALWAYS** initialize all defined variables.
+ - All defined variables are ALWAYS initialized
- - **Do not use TABS**, use 4 spaces instead.
+ - Four spaces are used, instead of TABS
- - Avoid trailing spaces
+ - Trailing spaces are always avoided
- - Control flow statements always are followed **by a space**:
+ - Control flow statements are followed **by a space**:
 ```c
 if (condition) value = 0;